 - De IJ-Kantine: Located right on the water, last time we tried to eat here it was fully booked so make a reservation if you think you might want to come here on a sunny weekend!
 If you sit outside you’ll also have a lovely view over the water, boats and ferries.
 They’re open for breakfast, lunch and dinner.

 - Bagels & Beans: If you want some coffee and bagels for breakfast, head to Bagels & Beans!
 This chain does plenty of excellent coffee, hot drinks, and traditional bagels with any kind of topping/filling you might want.

 - Fred’s Kitchen: Not far from Bagels & Beans is this option, which looks much nicer than you might expect with a humble name like Fred’s Kitchen.
 You could head here for lunch or dinner, plus they have a dedicated sushi menu which looks very yummy.

 - Pannenkoekenboot Amsterdam: I could have included this when I talked about the ships but it’s called a boat and it’s a place to eat!
 This would be a fun way to have a cruise on the River IJ plus you can enjoy all-you-can-eat pancakes with lots of delicious toppings.
 It’s cheaper to book online so make sure you do that if you are planning to partake!

 - BBROOD, Carroll’s and Next: When you first get off the ferry at NDSM-Werf there are three cafés in the building directly opposite you, all of which are great for a nice sandwich and coffee simple meal.
 They also have yummy pastries and juices etc.

-- Albert Heijn: If you’re really looking to save money or just want something simple, there’s an Albert Heijn supermarket here, which does meal deals for lunch and other pre-packaged options.
+- Albert Heijn: There’s also an Albert Heijn supermarket here, which does meal deals for lunch and other pre-packaged options.